Skip to content

 Add the Common Data Model Action to the Action Manager

-The action manager contains different classes to organize the collection of actions associated with the object that the actions takes place on.
+The action manager contains different classes to organize the collection of actions associated with the object on which the actions take place.
 The following files are those action collection managers:

 Since we are adding a patient action, we will edit the SEPatientActionCollection.h/.cpp files.
 Note this example is for one instance of the action for the entire engine, there are patterns in this file if want to, for example, have an instance of the action be associated with a compartment or some other way to handle multiple instances of the action type.
-Also note the example of the Tension Pneumothorax actions.
-The one action can be of 2 different types, and associated with the two lungs.
+Also, note the example of the Tension Pneumothorax actions.
+The one action can be of 2 different types and associated with the two lungs.
 Hence the interface was designed to check if any pneumothorax actions are present, then method for each combination of type/location.
 This exposure is up to you and what makes the most sense for your action to present to model developers.
-In this example we are taking a simple approach to adding this new action.
-Just like we used the SEAcuteStress action files as a basis, you can go through the SEPatientActionCollection files and look for SEAcuteStress and copy the patterns in the file.
-(Again, we organize instructions alphabetically)
+In this example, we are taking a simple approach to adding this new action.
+Just like we used the SEAcuteStress action files as a basis, you can go through the SEPatientActionCollection files, look for SEAcuteStress, and copy the patterns in the file.
+Note again that we organize instructions alphabetically.

 In the header file you will need to :